 When you are experiencing ongoing, chronic stress and your adrenals are pumping out cortisol around the clock, then pregnenolone reduces progesterone and DHEA production to create more space for the creation of more and more cortisol instead.
 Cortisol ultimately steals the space from progesterone.

-Beyond producing too much cortisol, another consequent problem that happens during stress is that the production of enzyme 17 alpha(α)-hydroxylase lyase or 17/20 enzyme lyase gets blocked.
+Another problem that happens during stress is that the production of enzyme 17 alpha(α)-hydroxylase lyase or 17/20 enzyme lyase gets blocked.
 17/20 enzyme lyase acts upon pregnenolone and progesterone and is essential for hormone production, sexual development, and reproduction.

 Since enzyme 17/20 lyase is critical for hormone production, this can become a serious problem.
 It blocks the conversion of cholesterol to hormone production, which is why your progesterone levels get low.